These KAP reports document what happened when some aerial photography was done in our state of South Australia. Over a period of several years.

 Beaufort 8

-And sometimes beyond.
+And sometimes I went beyond the metropolitan area.
 Adelaide is the capital city of South Australia, one of the windiest states of Australia.
-Still, you occasionally can't loft a camera at all, due to 'no wind'!
+Still you occasionally can't loft a camera at all, due to "no wind"!
 Perhaps a large R/C blimp would have come in handy on those days.